 The program is designed to let scholars conduct research in residence at Georgetown for some part of the academic year, with access to the full range of scholarly resources the campus offers.
 Visiting scholars are typically students or faculty from other programs of advanced study who use their time at the KIE to pursue individual research projects, whether DPhil or PhD dissertations, MA theses, book manuscripts, scholarly articles, or some other project of special interest.

-Scholars receive an e-mail address and university identification card that authorizes lending privileges at Georgetown’s main university library and special privileges at the KIE’s world-class Bioethics Research Library.
-In the past, visiting researchers have given short presentations of their work to the public at KIE-sponsored events, been granted personal carrels and individual consultations with reference specialists at the Bioethics Research Library, and even visited graduate courses offered by KIE faculty.
+In the past, visiting researchers have given short presentations of their work to members of the campus community and audited graduate courses offered by KIE faculty (with prior permission).
 They have visited for three weeks or for an entire year.
-The shape of your visit is up to you, depending on interest and resource availability here at the KIE.
+The shape of your visit is up to you, depending on interest and resource availability at the Institute.

 We can’t wait to welcome you to Georgetown!